top of page

 SFHR-22.JPG

 After studying composition and violin at New Zealand School of Music – Te KōkÄ«, Salina received a Fulbright scholarship to study at New York’s Manhattan School of Music where she was awarded the Carl Kanter Prize for Orchestral Composition.
-She has since been Composer-in-Residence at New Zealand School of Music (2019–2020), At the World’s Edge Festival (2021), and University of Kentucky Symphony Orchestra (2023).
-She is the recipient of awards from The Arts Foundation (New Generation Award), Edwin Carr Foundation, Composers Association of New Zealand, APRA Art Music Fund, Canberra International Film Festival (Best Score - International Category), and NZSO Todd Young Composers Award (2013, 2014).
+She is also the recipient of awards from The Arts Foundation (New Generation Award), FAME Trust (Mid-Career Award 2025), Creative New Zealand / Edwin Carr Foundation, Composers Association of New Zealand (Trust Fund Award), APRA Art Music Fund, Canberra International Film Festival (Best Score - International Category), and NZSO Todd Young Composers Award (2013, 2014).

 Short bio (150 words)

-Salina Fisher (b.1993) is an award-winning New Zealand composer gaining global recognition for her distinctive musical voice.
+Salina Fisher (b.1993) is an award-winning New Zealand composer whose works are frequently performed worldwide.
 Drawing from her background as a multi-instrumentalist of mixed Japanese heritage, her highly evocative music often involves collaborations, notably with taonga pÅ«oro practitioners.
-Her works have been featured on concerts by New York Philharmonic, New Zealand Symphony Orchestra, International Contemporary Ensemble, A Far Cry, Helsinki Philharmonic, Brodsky Quartet, Auckland Philharmonia, Dallas Symphony, and Los Angeles Chamber Orchestra, including with conductors Gemma New and Tianyi Lu.
+Her works have been programmed by New Zealand Symphony Orchestra, New York Philharmonic, Auckland Philharmonia, Tanglewood Music Festival, Helsinki Philharmonic, A Far Cry, Brodsky Quartet, and Symphony Orchestras of Seattle, Atlanta, Dallas, Melbourne, and Shanghai, including with conductors Gemma New and Tianyi Lu.
 She became the youngest-ever recipient of the SOUNZ Contemporary Award in 2016 and 2017, and has received awards from Fulbright, The Arts Foundation, Creative NZ, and CANZ.
 She is a graduate of Manhattan School of Music, New York, and New Zealand School of Music – Te KōkÄ«, Victoria University of Wellington, where she was appointed Composer-in-Residence (2019-2020) and Teaching Fellow in Composition.

 bottom of page